How to Make Use of Our Newest Puget Tools USB (May 2020 and later) From Inside WindowsWritten on June 4, 2020 by Chad Warmenhoven

 Why you need this article

 All Puget Systems builds come with an accessories binder and in the back of that binder you will find our 'Puget Tools' USB.
 Packed on this USB is a plethora of useful tools.
+These tools are bundled into a custom program we created called Diagnostics.
 You may find a use for these on your own or your Puget Systems Support Technician may ask that you access them, either way, this guide will provide the details you need.

 Plug the device into any USB 3.0 (blue) port on your system then use file explorer to navigate to the window below.
 Double click the 'Diagnostics' application.